christophergandrud/dynsim/README.md

 ## About

-The **dynsim** package underdevelopment implements Williams and Whitten's ([2011](http://www.stata-journal.com/article.html?article=st0242), [2012](http://web.missouri.edu/~williamslaro/Williams%20and%20Whitten%202012.pdf)) method for dynamic simulations of autoregressive relationships in R.
+The **dynsim** package implements Williams and Whitten's ([2011](http://www.stata-journal.com/article.html?article=st0242), [2012](http://web.missouri.edu/~williamslaro/Williams%20and%20Whitten%202012.pdf)) method for dynamic simulations of autoregressive relationships in R.

 ## Process